-In order to meet certification requirements upon completion of our master's degree, an applicant's undergraduate transcript should show nearly all of these courses, or their equivalent:
+In order to meet certification requirements upon completion of our master's degree, an applicant's undergraduate transcript and course syllabi need to include the following content or something equivalent:

-If you would like assistance in deciding whether or not you need to apply to the second degree program, please contact:
+If you would like assistance in deciding whether or not you need to apply to the second degree program, please contact Lisa Price, firstname.lastname@example.org.

 Go to the IUP Graduate Admissions page for the link to application materials.